GOA-UVa/rimopy/README.md

 The package is divided in multiple modules, each dealing with different calculations and
 functionalities:

-- eli: Main module, which calculates the Extraterrestrial Lunar Irradiance for a given data.
+- **eli**: Main module, which calculates the Extraterrestrial Lunar Irradiance for a given data.
-- esi: Calculates the Extraterrestrial Solar Irradiance using data from Wehrli 1985.
+- **esi**: Calculates the Extraterrestrial Solar Irradiance using data from Wehrli 1985.
 This data is modified beforehand with **/utils/wehrli_gauss**
-- coefficients: Contains the coefficient data from the ROLO model.
+- **coefficients**: Contains the coefficient data from the ROLO model.
-- correction_factor: Calculates the correction factor as stated in RIMO papers.
+- **correction_factor**: Calculates the correction factor as stated in RIMO papers.
-- spice_iface: Encapsulates the access to functionalities from SPICE Toolbox.
+- **spice_iface**: Encapsulates the access to functionalities from SPICE Toolbox.
-- MoonData: Contains MoonData class, which represents some of the needed data for the calculation of extraterrestrial lunar irradiance.
+- **MoonData**: Contains MoonData class, which represents some of the needed data for the calculation of extraterrestrial lunar irradiance.

 ![ModuleStructure UML Diagram](docs/ModuleStructure.png)